2022 United States House of Representatives elections in California: Results

+By county

 District 20

-Due to redistricting, the incumbent changed from Democrat Jimmy Panetta to Republicans.
-Kevin McCarthy, who had represented the 23rd district since 2013, was elected with 62.1% of the vote in 2020.
+Due to redistricting, the incumbent changed from Democrat Jimmy Panetta to Republicans Kevin McCarthy and Connie Conway.
+McCarthy, who had represented the 23rd district since 2013, was re-elected with 62.1% of the vote in 2020.
 Conway, who was elected in a 2022 special election to replace Devin Nunes after his resignation to become CEO of Trump Media & Technology Group, declined to run for a full term.